ilastik/ilastik/docs/ilastik/applet_library.rst

 The available features are provided by a plugin system.
 Each plugin reports the names of the features it supports, and handles the actual calculation.
-The GUI queries all plugins for the features they provide and present them to the user.
+The GUI queries all plugins for the features they provide and presents them to the user.
 The user selects some features, and the selection is sent to the operator, which calls the appropriate plugins and aggregates the results.
 A detailed example of a user-defined plugin with object features can be found in the $ILASTIK/examples directory.